B1Z0N/turingmachine/README.md

 # turingmachine
-Classes for using a Turing Machine and a bunch of macrosses to perform frequent actions efficiently.
+Classes for using a Turing Machine.

+And a bunch of macrosses to perform frequent actions efficiently.

 With all helper classes and modules.